HMS Euryalus (1853)

 HMS Euryalus was a fourth-rate wooden-hulled screw frigate of the Royal Navy, with a 400 hp steam engine that could make over 12 kn.
 She was launched at Chatham in 1853, was 212 feet long, displaced 3,125 tons and had a complement of 515 (this varied slightly as the Naval Standards varied).
 At the time of the Bombardment of Kagoshima she carried 35 guns, not counting approximately 16 carronades.
 Seventeen of her guns were breech-loading Armstrong guns.
 She carried 230 tons of coal, and provisions for about three months, together with over 70 tons of shot and shell.

 Service history

-In December 1853, G. Ramsay was appointed captain.
+In December 1853, George Ramsay was appointed captain.
 The ship served in the Baltic Campaign in 1854–1855.

 On 2 April 1855 she gave HMS Imperieuse a tow, after the ship had run aground; the previous day, off the Reefness Lighthouse (Røsnæs lighthouse) in Kalundborg, Denmark.

 As part of the Anglo-French fleet, she took part in the Bombardment of Sveaborg (now Suomenlinna, Finland) on 7–9 August 1855.